Best Online Art Schools for Creative Thinkers

 Avoid online art school if…

 Distance-friendly art majors can be completed online, while hands-on majors require in-person courses.
-Distance-friendly art majors might include digital media, photography, and art history, utilize digital tools, software, and online storage.
-Hands-on majors, including dance, painting, and ceramics, cannot be completed online due to required physical materials, specialized equipment, or live performances.
+Distance-friendly art majors might utilize digital tools, software, and online storage, such as digital media, photography, and art history.
+Hands-on or performance-based majors, including dance, painting, and ceramics, cannot be completed online due to requirements for physical materials, specialized equipment, or live performances.